freshollie/jest-dynalite/README.md

 From `v3.0.0` you can now use the preset in a monorepo.
 The `jest-dynalite-config.js` will be picked up from your jest `<rootDir>`, which should be the same directory as your jest config.

+### `@aws-sdk/client-dynamodb`

+With the release of `v3.3.0` it is now possible to use `@aws-sdk/client-dynamodb` instead of `aws-sdk`.

+However, it seems that with this new verion the dynamodb client connection stays active for a few seconds after your tests have finished and thus stops `dynalite` from being able to teardown after each test suite (test file).

+Make sure you run `client.destroy()` on your client after every test suite to mitigate this issue.
+See an example [here](##Update-your-sourcecode)

 ## Installation

 ```